-Electroretinography (ERG) is a test that measures the electrical response of the light-sensitive cells in your eyes.
+An electroretinography (ERG) test, also known as an electroretinogram, measures the electrical response of the light-sensitive cells in your eyes.

-- retinitis pigmentosa: a genetic disease causing loss of peripheral and night vision
+- retinitis pigmentosa, which is a genetic disease causing loss of peripheral and night vision

-- macular degeneration: loss of vision caused by the death of cells in the macula
+- macular degeneration, which is a loss of vision due to the death of cells in the macula

-- retinal separation: detachment of the retina from the back of the eyeball
+- retinal separation, which is a detachment of the retina from the back of the eyeball

-- cone-rod dystrophy (CORD): vision loss due to impaired cone and rod cells
+- cone rod dystrophy (CRD), which is vision loss due to impaired cone and rod cells

-An ERG may also be used to assess your need for retinal surgery or other types of eye surgery, such as the removal of cataracts.
+An ERG may also help your doctor assess your need for retinal surgery or other types of eye surgery, such as the removal of cataracts.

-While the ERG is being recorded, you will be asked to watch a flashing light.
-The doctor will conduct the test in normal light and in a darkened room.
+- You’ll then watch a flashing light.
+Your doctor will conduct the test in normal light and in a darkened room.
 The electrode enables the doctor to measure your retina’s electrical response to light.
 The responses recorded in a light room will mainly be from your retina’s cones.
 The responses recorded in a darkened room will mainly be from your retina’s rods.

-If your results are normal, they will show the wave patterns of a normal eye in response to each flash of light.
+If your results are normal, they’ll show the wave patterns of a normal eye in response to each flash of light.

-Abnormal results may be linked to the following conditions:
+Abnormal results may indicate any of the following conditions:

 - arteriosclerosis damage to the retina

-- congenital retinoschisis (splitting of layers in the retina)
+- congenital retinoschisis, which is a splitting of layers in the retina

 - congenital night blindness